 Finance Minister Nirmala Sitharaman all set to chair 41st GST Council meeting today

-The Thursday's meeting will consider a proposal to borrow money from the market to compensate states for their revenue shortfalls.
+Thursday's meeting will consider a proposal to borrow money from the market to compensate states for their revenue shortfalls.
 This meeting will be 'special', Sitharaman had said after the previous one held on June 12, as it will focus on a single matter.

 "Compensation, which has to be given to states, and, if at all, it results in some kind of borrowing, how and who is going to pay for it," she had said about the 41st meeting's agenda.